GabeSArn/headlines/README.md

 ![image](/assets/pics/alabama_wordcloud.png)

+### Background
 The United States is fascinated with the news.
 But what if we look at all different news stations, what is most of the content about?
-By observing the news over time we can quantify the overall makeup of headlines and see if there are meaningful differences between different news sources.
+By observing the news over time we can quantify if the news is negative, positive or neutral.

-By observing the headlines, we may get a glimpse of the ways the information is communicated, and we may be able to understand different perspectives that people have based on the news that they receive.
+### Data Description
+Data is scraped from various news sources.
+Each state's three largest cites will be represented in the overall dataset.

+Dataset contains original source, the state, and the date that the headline was scraped.